-- 1.1.1 This standard shall apply to the design, construction, and installation of stationary fuel cell power systems. - 1.1.2 The scope of this document shall include the following: - (1) A singular prepackaged, self-contained power system unit - (2) Any combination of prepackaged, self-contained power system units - (3) Power system units comprising two or more factory-matched modular components intended to be assembled in the field - (4) Engineered and field-constructed power systems that employ fuel cells - 1.2 Purpose.
+- 1.1.1 This standard shall apply to the design, construction, and installation of stationary fuel cell power systems. - 1.1.2 The scope of this document shall include the following: - (1) A singular prepackaged, self-contained power system unit - Any combination of prepackaged, self-contained power system units - (3) Power system units comprising two or more listed modular components intended to be assembled in the field - (4) Engineered and field-constructed power systems that employ fuel cells - 1.2 Purpose.
 This document shall provide fire prevention and fire protection requirements for safeguarding life and physical property associated with buildings or facilities that employ stationary fuel cell power systems.
-This standard shall apply to stationary fuel cells of all sizes. - 1.3 Application.
-This standard shall not apply to portable fuel cells or to fuel cell power systems that are used on any movable
+This standard shall apply to stationary fuel cells of all sizes.

+1.3 Application.
+This standard shall not apply to portable fuel cells or to fuel cell power systems that are used on any movable structure or vehicle unless the structure or vehicle is made stationary.

-- structure or vehicle unless the structure or vehicle is made stationary. - 1.4 Retroactivity.
+- 1.4 Retroactivity.
 The provisions of this standard reflect a consensus of what is necessary to provide an acceptable degree of protection from the hazards addressed in this standard at the time the standard was issued. - 1.4.1 Unless otherwise specified, the provisions of this standard shall not apply to facilities, equipment, structures, or installations that existed or were approved for construction or installation prior to the effective date of the standard.
 Where specified, the provisions of this standard shall be retroactive. - 1.4.2 In those cases where the authority having jurisdiction determines that the existing situation presents an unacceptable degree of risk, the authority having jurisdiction shall be permitted to apply retroactively any portions of this standard deemed appropriate. - 1.4.3 The retroactive requirements of this standard shall be permitted to be modified if their application clearly would be impractical in the judgment of the authority having jurisdiction, and only where it is clearly evident that a reasonable degree of safety is provided. - 1.5 Equivalency.
-Nothing in this standard is intended to prevent the use of systems, methods, or devices of equivalent or superior quality, strength, fire resistance, effectiveness, durability, and safety over those prescribed by this standard. - 1.5.1 Technical documentation shall be submitted to the authority having jurisdiction to demonstrate equivalency. - 1.5.2 The system, method, or device shall be approved for the intended purpose by the authority having jurisdiction. - 1.6 Units and Formulas.
-Metric units in this document shall be in accordance with the International System of Units, which is officially abbreviated SI in all languages.
+Nothing in this standard is intended to prevent the use of systems, methods, or devices of equivalent or superior quality, strength, fire resistance, effectiveness, durability, and safety over those prescribed by this standard. - 1.5.1 Technical documentation shall be submitted to the authority having jurisdiction to demonstrate equivalency. - 1.5.2 The system, method, or device shall be approved for the intended purpose by the authority having jurisdiction.

+1.6 Units and Formulas.